tonyreina/unet-broad-nuclei/README.md

-# 2D U-Net for Broad Cell Image Segmentation (BBBC038)
+# 2D U-Net for Broad Cell Image Segmentation
-A 2D U-Net to segment nuclei from images of cells from the [Broad Biobank Images](https://bbbc.broadinstitute.org/BBBC038).
+A 2D U-Net to segment nuclei from images of cells from the [Broad Bioimage Benchmark Collection](https://bbbc.broadinstitute.org/BBBC038).

 ![broad](/model_images_predictions.png)